WHAT TO SEE ON A 10-DAY TOUR OF IRELAND

 Day 4 - The Cliffs of Moher

 Today you’ll see some of Ireland’s most famous landscapes.
 But first, start the day at Dunguaire Castle.
-It is one of Ireland’s most photographed castles thanks to its location along the Galway Bay.
+It is one of Ireland’s best castles to visit thanks to its location along the Galway Bay.
 You’ll then drive through the spectacular and lunar-like Burren.

 In the afternoon, take in the majestic beauty of the Cliffs of Moher, Ireland’s top tourist attraction.
 You can’t help but marvel at these dramatic coastal cliffs, towering 214 metres (702 feet) above the sea.